oroinc/documentation/user/back-office/system/websites/host-config.rst

 To prepare files for the website located in the sub-directory (e.g, /uk), do the following:

-1. Copy app.php from *web* directory into the new location (e.g., web/uk/) and modify it to update the relative paths (e.g. adding extra */..* prefix to the path).
+1. Copy index.php from *web* directory into the new location (e.g., web/uk/) and modify it to update the relative paths (e.g. adding extra */..* prefix to the path).

    For example: